The winners of Jackson’s Open Painting Prize 2017 have been selected!

 As the standard of entries was so high, the first half of the shortlist was so closely judged that the difference between the scores was minimal.
 We thought to share with you six of the runners up, again here you can see the breadth and diversity of the entries we received.
 There will be a series of interviews and articles with some of the artists on our blog throughout the next few months.

-The winners of our four category prizes have also been selected by our category judges, with the winner each receiving £1,000.
+The winners of our four category prizes were selected by our Category Judges, with the winner each receiving £1,000.
 The winning entries are as follows:

 Winner of Dry Media Category, judged by Ann Oram

 Pastel on Saunders Waterford 300g cotton paper.

 Comments from Ann: It’s a simple subject in some ways, but it is full of quiet observation and lovely colour.
 For me, it stood out.
 Technically very assured but also has an interesting eye for composition.

 Winner of Acrylic Painting Category, judged by Scott Naismith